kcw00/NoteApp/README.md

 `npm install --save-dev eslint-plugin-vitest-globals`

-enable the plugin by editing the `.eslintrc.cjs` file adding `"vitest-globals/env": true` to the env adding `'plugin:vitest-globals/recommended'` to the extends
+enable the plugin by editing the `.eslintrc.cjs` file adding `"vitest-globals/env": true` into the env adding `'plugin:vitest-globals/recommended'` into the extends

+   - Simulating user input
+   Install user-event library
+   npm install --save-dev @testing-library/user-event

 test the app with `npm test`